thx2001r/leftill/README.md

 5. Download and install related packages `sudo npm install`
    * NOTE: Testing requires puppeteer and a headless Chromium browser.
 This can be tricky to install in Linux and Mac OS.
 Please [take a look at this guide](https://github.com/GoogleChrome/puppeteer/issues/3443) if you have any trouble with this step.

+## Skipping install of Chromium browser, if you have trouble in Linux and Mac OS related to the folder your repo is cloned to:
+1. Download and Install Chromium for your operating system
+2. Open the .bashrc or .bash_profile or .profile, dependng on your shell and operating system in a text editor
+3. Add the following lines to the end of the file:
+   * `export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true`
+   * `export PUPPETEER_EXECUTABLE_PATH=/path/to/chromium/`
+      * NOTE: To find the path to your local Chromium, open the browser, navigate to chrome://version/ then copy the path (not options) of either "command line" or "executable path"
+4. Save the file.
+5. Make sure to close all open terminals.
+6. Try the Getting started steps again.

 ## Available Grunt tasks:
 These are run in the terminal (or from your IDE) from the repo directory that contains `Gruntfile.js`:
 * `grunt` runs [JSHint](https://jshint.com/) on the source and the unit tests